AFD Merchants Benefit, But Issuers, Consumers, & e-Retailers Suffer

 Profit margins will remain narrow until 2020, so issuers need to be especially attentive to compliance issues that will lead to additional costs and needless revenue loss.

-eCommerce merchants need to create a multi-layer fraud management strategy that addresses these emerging threats.
-Merchants need to anticipate and prevent fraud, as well as respond to the resulting chargebacks.
+eCommerce merchants need to create a multilayer fraud management strategy that addresses these emerging threats.
+Merchants must anticipate and prevent fraud, as well as respond to the resulting chargebacks.

 Studies show merchants spend 78% of their fraud management budget on order review staff and internally-developed solutions, but they only spend 22% of their budget on third-party services.
 The limited amount of funds that merchants devote to professional assistance usually goes to fraud prevention—not revenue recovery.